grumpycoders/pcsx-redux/docs/Lua/redux-basics.md

     - 4-bit stereo: 112 samples aka 448 bytes
     - 8-bit mono: 112 samples aka 224 bytes
     - 8-bit stereo: 56 samples aka 224 bytes

+- `PCSX.Adpcm.NewDecoder` will return an Adpcm decoder object.
+The object has the following methods:
+  - `:reset()` will reset the decoder history.
+  - `:decodeSPUBlock(inData, [outData])` will decode a single 16-byte SPU-ADPCM block into 28 16-bit signed samples.
+The input can be a LuaBuffer, a string, or an ffi pointer, and needs to be at least 16 bytes large.
+The output can be a LuaBuffer or an ffi pointer, and needs to be at least 56 bytes large.
+If the output buffer is not given, the function will return a new LuaBuffer with the result.
+The function will return two values: the output buffer, and the flags byte of the block, which contains the loop flags.
+  - `:decodeXASoundGroup(inData, [outData], [bitsPerSample], [channels])` will decode a single 128-byte XA-ADPCM sound group into 16-bit signed samples.
+The input can be a LuaBuffer, a string, or an ffi pointer, and needs to be at least 128 bytes large.
+The output can be a LuaBuffer or an ffi pointer.
+If the output buffer is not given, the function will return a new LuaBuffer with the result.
+The bitsPerSample parameter is optional, can be 4 or 8, and will default to 4.
+The channels parameter is optional, can be 1 or 2, and will default to 1.
+Stereo output is interleaved, left first.
+The function will return two values: the output buffer, and the number of samples written, which is 224 for 4-bit, and 112 for 8-bit, stereo included.
+An XA sector contains 18 of these sound groups.

 Using the encoder to process an input audio file is as simple as: